pet-services9 min read

 7. Buried Reviews

 Social proof belongs at eye level.
-When testimonials hide on their own page, fewer than 20% of visitors ever see them.
+When testimonials hide on their own page, many visitors may never see them before deciding whether to book.

 Embed your latest Google reviews on the homepage and pair each quote with a before/after thumbnail.
 Automate SMS review requests within an hour of the appointment so the flow never dries up.